greenhas/spg_website/content/Communities/2021-08-13-Please-also.md

 ---
 date: 2021-08-13T13:57:22-04:00
-title: "Please also give me the confidence of an Apple exec explaining how scanning all your photos is “an advancement of the state of the art in privacy.”"
+title: ""
-tags: ["micro"]
+tags: ["micro","Communities"]
 ---
+Please also give me the confidence of an Apple exec explaining how scanning all your photos is “an advancement of the state of the art in privacy.”